Louisiana Tech Bulldogs (2-5, 1-2 Conference USA) vs FIU Panthers (3-4, 1-2 Conference USA)

 Volmar, along with safeties Demetrius Hill and Dorian Hall will be tasked with slowing down another capable passing attack in Louisiana Tech’s, who enter Friday’s contest averaging 290 yards per game through the air, ranking third in C-USA.

-However, in the team’s 42-41 overtime loss to Rice, the Bulldogs suffered injuries to multiple quarterbacks.
-Primary starter Parker McNeil and backup Matthew Downing were hurt in the loss, leading to true freshman Landry Lyddy finishing the contest.
+Tech’s primary starting quarterback Parker McNeil and backup Matthew Downing were injured last week, leading to true freshman Landry Lyddy finishing the contest.

 McNeil has thrown for 1,623 yards and 15 touchdowns with seven interceptions on the year, while Lyddy earned his first game action and went 5-of-8 with two passing scores in the loss.
 During Cumbie’s media availability, he intimated that it would be game-time decision as to if McNeil will be ready and should he not play, Lyddy or sophomore Jack Turner will start.